 The magic of this hotel is clearly in part the wonderful rooms, but to reach our suite we were led out of the back of the main building and across the most delightful garden.
 Absolutely bursting with colour, this secret garden extends beyond the back of the hotel to include stunning clockhouses with further rooms, suites, the restaurant, bar and spa.
 Pretty flowering trees and plants battle their way to fill every pot and border.
 Dotted between the plants and perched on the lawn are numerous wooden tables and chairs with parasols and a stylish clientele reading their papers whilst sipping a cup of tea in the sunshine.
 At the end of the garden you have the spa to your left and in front of you the restaurant and bar spill out onto the paving and grass.
 Looking down on this perfectly formed English country garden in the heart of Bath are a number of suites with large private balconies.

 Our suite, the Nelson, was reached by walking into one of these outer buildings and up an impressive spherical staircase.
 It was decorated in the hues of greys and blues with nautical paintings sporting Nelson and other historical figures of the age adorning the walls.
 It welcomed you in with thick drapes, luxurious carpets and slatted shutters.
-The room was split into two, with sitting area opposite a traditional fireplace and bookshelves.
+The room was split into two, with a sitting area opposite a traditional fireplace and bookshelves.
 Double doors opened out on to an extensive terrace with 4 seats, a large wooden table and parasol – very private but with wonderful views across the garden.
 The bedroom was set behind the living area and was designed in much darker tones offset by crisp white bedding.
 An additional thick velvety curtain separated the living and bedroom area for extra privacy and adding to the luxurious feel of the room.

 Bar and Restaurant